 Information about each story is located on my website.
 Just click on the menu button and select Books in the Tangere Tales Trilogy, or click any of the links from the Home page to read the blurbs and excerpts.
 And read on for a fun look at Beasts in Winter, as well as snippets from Midnight of the Fae, and Dance of the Dragon Sorceress.

-A rumbling sound nearby startled Angel, and she opened her eyes, not remembering why they were closed.
+and she opened her eyes, not remembering why they were closed.
 She couldn’t possibly have dozed off.
 Her awareness returned, along with a blast of freezing cold, and she gasped.

 “Ho-Holy shit!
 Where am I?”

 “Meow,” the cat answered, its bright white fur blending in with the snow scene surrounding her.
 Brilliant sunlight lit the frozen landscape and another wave of chills hit her, reminding her she was clad in denim shorts, hiking boots, and a tank top—because it was summertime.
 As if to reinforce her confusion, snowflakes drifted around her and caught in her long auburn hair and sifted into her cleavage.

 “We need to get out of here, wherever the hell here is.
 I know I promised to take you home, Miss Priss, but I’m freezing my ass off.
 You wanna go back home with me?
 It’s warmer there, and

 I can hook you up with all the catnip your heart desires.”